 1. Circle ‘round the chair holding on to the back to maintain their bubble.

 2. Use a hula hoop.
-The students place it on the floor between their partner and themselves
+Students place it on the floor between their partner and themselves

-3. I used hoops...we put our instruments from our music kits inside the hoop.
-I choose one student to be the leader who gets to choose the instrument when it's time.
-I changed to words to "circle round the zero, find an instrument in zero...back.... front.... side...put your instrument in zero" we play our instruments in front, behind our backs (kids are amused by this), and on each of our sides
+3. Using hoops.
+Put the instruments from your music kits inside the hoop.
+Choose one student to be the leader who gets to choose the instrument when it's time.
+Change the words to "circle round the zero, find an instrument in zero...back.... front.... side...put your instrument in zero" we play our instruments in front, behind our backs (students are amused by this), and on each of our sides".

-4. The person who is it travels around the room and when they get to the action part of the song, simply stop and do the motions six feet away from the person closest to them.
+4. The new leader travels around the room and when they get to the action part of the song, simply stop and do the motions six feet away from the person closest to them.

 5. Use tubanos or bucket drums.
-Pretend your drum is our partner.
-On “tap your loving zero”they play a steady beat to the music.
+Pretend that your drum is your partner.
+On “tap your loving zero”, they play a steady beat to the music.
 Get up and move!